Updated: Oct 14, 2022

 Hey buds, it has been long since the previous update!
 We've been pretty busy with events while trying to come up with new and unique products!

 Today's update is about Empowering Girl Bosses in Tech, a bootcamp that we participated in March.
 (Yes, we know, this post is wayy overdue!)
-This bootcamp was organised by Reyna Movement and Nimble Marketing Consultancy, together with the help of wonderful humans from SMU's Project Xingfu.
+This bootcamp was organised by Nimble Marketing Consultancy, together with the help of wonderful humans from SMU's Project Xingfu.
 Through this bootcamp, we were able to mentor young girls (some as young as 6 years old!) and impart basic entrepreneurship and floristry skills to them.
 At the end of the bootcamp, the girls were be able to set up their own booths to sell the products they have made.

 Day 1: Meeting the Girl Bosses